 While there are a million shapes and sizes, we’ve listed a few common types below to help you find your best fan for cycling indoors:

 Think: A floor fan jammed onto a spike.
 These are an excellent option if you want the fan at face height but don’t have a spot to place a floor fan up high.
 While pedestal fans work well, they can be slightly limiting if you want your airflow to hit your core and the stand is too high and unadjustable.
-Be sure to take into account how you’ll be using this one and where you want air.
+Be sure to take into account how you’ll be using this one and where exactly you want the air.

 Ok, this one is obvious, but still effective.
 Installation (if you don’t already have one) is super tough, and while they move a lot of air, oftentimes the sheer speed of a standard ceiling fan isn’t enough for indoor cycling.
 And while it may cool your back, don’t expect your core temperature to get as low as you would with a tower, pedestal, or floor fan.
-Use a ceiling fan in combination with one of the previously mentioned models for best results.
+Use a ceiling fan in combination with one of the previously mentioned models for better results.

 Best Indoor Cycling Fan for Clean Air

-Dyson Pure Hot+Cool
+Dyson Pure Hot+Cool HP04

 Best Indoor Cycling Fan for Peace and Quiet